foozio/ferritedb/OPERATIONS.md

 ---

-This operations guide provides a comprehensive framework for running RustBase in production.
+This operations guide provides a comprehensive framework for running FerriteDB in production.
 Adapt the procedures to your specific environment and requirements.